Frequently Asked Questions

 Why focus on rivers instead of the open ocean?

 The plastic ocean crisis is solved by closing the source rivers, not by cleaning the open gyre.
-Roughly 90% of ocean plastic enters from a few dozen rivers in countries with limited collection infrastructure.
+More than 1,000 rivers account for roughly 80% of the plastic reaching the ocean from land, most of them in countries with limited collection infrastructure (Meijer et al., Science Advances, 2021).
 Stopping plastic upstream is faster, cheaper, and more permanent.